opnfv/opnfvdocs/docs/release/overview.rst

 each run as shown in the following diagram.

 .. image:: ../images/OPNFV_testing_group.png
-  :alt: Overview infographic of the Colorado OPNFV testing Ecosystem
+  :alt: Overview infographic of the OPNFV testing Ecosystem

 Release Verification
 ====================